Hackerthonweb3/Raindrop/README.md

 Having a well designed app/front-end giving creators the ability to token gate their premium content for it to be consume only by the fans financially supporting their work seems like a great alternative to existing web2 platforms!

 ## 📓 **Appendix**

 ### 5. Our Product Roadmap

-#### ① Enhance the UX of creators' submissions by making them compatible with a variety of content formats, including text, video, photos, and audio.
+#### ① Enhance the UX of creators' contents by making them compatible with a variety of content formats, including text, video, photos, and audio.

 How creative and unique: